 Capsule hotels are becoming more and more popular, fulfilling the need for cheap but private accommodation.
-These days, they cater not only to business travelers but leisure seekers as well.
-Take your pick of the top capsule hotels in Tokyo for your next visit.
+These days, they cater not only to business travellers but leisure seekers as well.
+Take your pick of the top eight capsule hotels in Tokyo for your next visit.

 First Cabin is an impressive and high-tech capsule chain unlike most others.
-The space inside First Cabin‘s capsule depends on which class “cabin” you choose, making this hotel a great option for anyone looking for a bit of extra room.
-The Tsukiji location is one of their newer ones, and includes a bar, café, and laundry services onsite.
+The space inside your capsule depends on which class ‘cabin’ you choose – business or first – making this hotel a great option for anyone looking for a bit of extra room.
+The Tsukiji location is one of the newer ones, and includes a bar, café and laundry services.
 There is even a large hot tub in the bathing area to help guests relax and unwind.
 They also have locations in Akihabara, Akasaka and Haneda Airport.

-Tokyo’s Bay Hotel is a group of sleek capsule hotels with several convenient locations around the city.
+Tokyo’s Bay Hotels are a group of sleek capsule hotels with several convenient locations around the city.
 They offer a high level of security and offer spacious facilities for work and relaxation in addition to sleep.
-The Nihonbashi branch is within walking distance to Tokyo Station.
-It’s unique in that it offers a long-term stay plans catering to tourists.
-Just be sure to book a room with a TV; you might end up spending more time in there than you anticipate.
+The Nihonbashi branch is within walking distance of Tokyo station and is unique in that it offers a long-term stay plan for tourists.